We had just planted flowers for the Spring/Summer season. On our porch we added a beautiful bright hanging plant to add to the color of the season.

 After 2 weeks he was attempting to fly.
 I kept swooping him into the air but still low to the ground so he wouldn't hurt himself if he stumbled.

 Eventually he started to fly about the yard.
 And each night I returned him to the pot.
 In the morning I would find him on the ground again.

 One day we went to the Toronto Zoo and when we returned late evening, he was gone, nowhere around.
 I searched everyday for him to no avail.

 I was heartbroken, thinking a predator may have got a hold of him.
 I could only hope that he had gained the strength and ability to fly and stay safe.

-About 2 weeks after he had disappeared. my husband was mowing the back lawn and called me outside.
+About 2 weeks after he had disappeared, my husband was mowing the back lawn and called me outside.
 He said, "I think your dove is back".
 I had named him 'Lovey Dovey' and called him that each time I approached him.
 I spoke to him constantly during the time he was with me.

 When I saw the dove on the fence, I called out, "Lovey Dovey, is that you?"
 He tilted his head toward my voice.